-1. By 16 November 2013, each Member State shall designate one national competent authority which shall be responsible for facilitating and coordinating the permit granting process for projects of common interest.

-2. The responsibility of the competent authority referred to in paragraph 1 and/or the tasks related to it may be delegated to, or carried out by, another authority, per project of common interest or per particular category of projects of common interest, provided that:
+- 1. By 30 June 2017, each Contracting Party shall designate one national competent authority which shall be responsible for facilitating and coordinating the permit granting process for projects of Energy Community interest. - 2.
+The responsibility of the competent authority referred to in paragraph 1 and/or the tasks related to it may be delegated to, or carried out by, another authority, per project of Energy Community interest or per particular category of projects of Energy Community interest, provided that: - (a) the competent authority notifies the Energy Community Secretariat of that delegation and the